Eid al-Fitr: Greece and Cyprus

+Lithuania, Belarus and Poland

+Lithuania, Belarus and Poland are homes to an indigenous Muslim people, the Lipka Tatars, though Lithuania and Poland have seen newer Muslims arriving, mainly the Chechens, Volga Tatars and Crimean Tatars, as well as Muslims from various Asian and African states, altogether making up just 0,1%.
+In both countries, Eid al-Fitr is referred as "Ramadan Bajram" and celebrated by these Muslims of both states.

 Russia

+Uraza Bayram celebration in Kazan, Tatarstan, Russia (2025).

 In Russia where 14 million Muslims reside as of 2017, Eid al-Fitr is often known as Uraza Bayram (Ураза-байрам) and is a public holiday in the republics of Adygea, Bashkortostan, Dagestan, Ingushetia, Kabardino-Balkaria, Karachay-Cherkessia, Tatarstan and Chechnya.
 Most festive dishes consist of mutton, but salads and various soups are also popular.
 As the Muslim population is diverse, traditional festive dishes differ between regions – for example in Tatarstan pancakes are popularly baked.

 Russian Muslims go to festive worships at mosques in the morning of Eid al-Fitr, after which they often visit older relatives as a sign of respect.
 In the North Caucasian republics, children popularly go past various houses with a bag to get it filled with candy, specially stored by locals for the celebration.
 In Dagestan, eggs with bright stickers is a popular traditional dish served there during Eid al-Fitr.
 People generally dress more during this day – women choose bright dresses with beads while older people would wear papakhas.
 In many places in the country master classes are also hosted where families take part in activities such as embroidery and clay making.

+Spain

+In Spain, Eid al-Fitr (officially in Spanish: 'Fiesta del Eid Fitr') is officially recognised in Spanish law (Resolución de 17 de octubre de 2025: BOE-A-2025-21667) and celebrated in the autonomous city of Melilla (Spanish: Ciudad de Melilla) on the North African coast along with Eid al-Adha (officially named in la Ciudad de Melilla as 'Fiesta Sacrificio-Aid al Adha').
+Meanwhile, also on the North African coast, the autonomous city of Ceuta (Spanish: Ciudad de Ceuta) celebrates only the latter, Eid al-Adha (officially named in la Ciudad de Ceuta as 'Fiesta Sacrificio-Eidul Adha') as a public holiday.
+Its second public holiday is instead dedicated to its patron saint, 'Our Lady of Africa' (officially in Spanish: 'Nuestra Señora de África').